defenseunicorns/zarf-package-bare-metal/zarf-bootstrap-usb/README.md

 - ✓ -- get the flippin' USB sync to work!
   - so slow!
 (30 min to write 2GB?!)

-- ? -- reflow the processes so
-  - ✓ build the USB stick against a loop-mounted .img on disk
+- ✓ build the USB stick image against a loop-mounted .img on disk
     - get to boot in Vagrantfile via file mount!

-  - write finished product to USB only once!
+- ? write USB stick image to USB
-    - get to boot in Vagrantfile via USB
+  - get to boot in Vagrantfile via USB!

 - ? -- refactor big-o'le script into nice function chunks!
   - add some nice status update messages... cuz it's all just rando output right now
+  - remove all the old scripts too

 - ? -- Figure out why Zarf PXE package pods won't start
   - some kind of port conflict..?